iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Convex Hull, Convex Span.md

 ---
 ### **Half Spaces Containment**

 > Every convex set can also be created using simple intersection of halfspaces in the Euclidean space.
-See [[Supporing Convex Sets using Halfspaces]] for more information.
+See [[../CVX Geometry/Supporting Convex Sets using Halfspaces]] for more information.
 Such a method is more relavent and popular for analysis in general.